AKloc/BookNotes/Permanent Record.md

 **Personal Bottom Line**
 - 8.5/10
 - I could relate a lot to how Snowden described how he got into computers in the first place.
 Good pacing through his story, something I was surprised to see people complaining about on Amazon reviews.
 - Would've been interesting to hear some more of the technical stuff.
+How were these backdoors implemented, for example?
+How "in on it" are the companies housing user information?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE5NjYxODcxNSw5NjQ4MDM3NjYsMTAzMT
+eyJoaXN0b3J5IjpbMjA1MjExOTk0LDk2NDgwMzc2NiwxMDMxNj
-YyOTcxMywtMTQyMTg2ODc0MSw3NTQ2ODAyOF19
+I5NzEzLC0xNDIxODY4NzQxLDc1NDY4MDI4XX0=
 -->